WesleyThompson/Loom3D/README.md

 # Loom3D
-A tool for Unity that takes a png and generates a simple cloth mesh from it.
+A tool for Unity that takes a png and generates a mesh from it for creating cloth objects.